-This is in no way diet-friendly but as a scrummy occasional treat, the pleasure justifies the naughtiness… of course, there is nothing to stop you having a couple of puffs with some salad as a main meal!
+Of course, these are in no way diet-friendly but as a scrummy occasional treat, the pleasure justifies the naughtiness.
+Mind you, there is nothing to stop you having a couple of cheese puffs with some salad as a main meal.

-4. Brush with egg wash, then place bits of cheese and spring onion onto the centre of each piece.
+- Place a cube of cheese and a few spring onions onto the centre of each piece.

-5. Gather up the edges and corners to make parcels.
+- Draw the corners of the pastry to the centre to make parcels.
 It's OK to have small gaps, as steam needs to escape.

-6. Brush the outside of each parcel with egg wash.
+- Brush the outside of each one with aquafaba.

-7. Place on a floured baking tray (or on some silicon paper), and bake for 12-15 mins until golden brown.
-(The filling will ooze out a little, and the parcels will probably open a bit - this is absolutely fine though, and adds to their charm, in my opinion.
-Do be aware however, that the filling will be really hot, so please be careful if making and munching these with children.)
+- Place on a floured baking tray, and bake for 12-15 mins until golden brown.
+(The filling will ooze out a little, and the parcels will probably open a bit - this is absolutely fine though, and adds to their charm, in my opinion).